pushbuttondesign/learning_python/README.md

 escape - a text adventure in python

-typehelper.py - example of the python typeing module
+typehelper - example of the python typeing module

-progressbar.py - a text only progress bar for output in the terminal
+progressbar - a text only progress bar for output in the terminal

 ascii_fire - creates a fire in the terminal using curses module, urwid also recomended